outermedia/solr-fusion/src/main/doc/user-guide.md

 A general principle of the SolrFusion schema configuration is, that the implementing Java classes are not hard coded, but are mostly configurable too.

+The following chapters follow the order of the XML elements in the SolrFusion schema file.

 ## SolrFusion Schema Fields
 The mandatory XML element `<om:fusion-schema-fields>` is used to describe all available SolrFusion fields.
 This information